 Health insurance needs vary from person to person.
 Fortunately, small employers can choose a health plan that meets their employees’ needs and budgets.
 Many employers provide one medical insurance plan, such as a PPO or HMO.
-To satisfy the ACA requirements, the plan must at least be at the bronze level.
+The plan must at least be at the bronze level to satisfy the ACA requirements.
 In other cases, the employer may allow employees to choose between multiple plans based on their needs.

 Here are brief answers to some frequently asked questions about California health insurance.

 For organizations with more than 50 employees, large-group health insurance is an excellent option.
 Large group health insurance plans often come with the following benefits:

 Small business owners can take advantage of several different kinds of health coverage.

 The most common option for a small business is to choose a traditional group health insurance plan.
 Employers pay a predetermined premium, which they may share with employees in exchange for providing many benefits to their employees and potentially also their families.

 Another great choice is a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA).
 Using this program, employers can give their employees a set amount of money –the company decides the amount—to reimburse their employees who obtain qualified individual healthcare plans.